timermachine/shorttasks/project.md

 when i type
 cmd space tab, it should drop down list the options.

+Victor2.
+30
+bonus:
+requires source .shell? - if so prompt if changed.

 X. 120
 brew package it.
 consider moving from bash scripts to go.